absnaik810/VechicleDetectionOnClouds/README.md

 * Update the inventory.txt file with the floating IP assigned to you.
 * Run the myScript.sh script present at 'benchmarking/code/deployment'.

-Report.pdf contains the project observations and benchmarks.
+The Report.pdf file contains the various observations made and benchmarking carried out during the course of the project.

 References:
 1. Ansible: https://www.ansible.com/